 About the project

-The Asthma + Lung UK (A+LUK) Respiratory Champions pilot project will fund six ‘Respiratory Champions’ within six local NHS areas, known as Integrated Care Systems (ICS), within England.
-These Champions are already local respiratory specialist Health Care Professionals (HCPs), but this project will give them more time and resources to enhance respiratory care and work in a broader way to improve outcomes.
+The Asthma + Lung UK Respiratory Champions pilot project has funded six ‘Respiratory Champions’ within six local NHS areas, known as Integrated Care Systems (ICS), within England.
+These Champions are already local respiratory specialist Health Care Professionals, but this project is giving them more time and resources to enhance respiratory care and work in a broader way to improve outcomes.

-The Champions will initially focus on asthma and COPD (Chronic Obstructive Pulmonary Disease), mapping local outcomes and services provision before working with A+LUK to formulate a plan of action and implementing these positive changes.
+The Champions have initially focused on asthma and COPD, mapping local outcomes and services provision and then worked with A+LUK to formulate an ambitious plan of action.
+They are now working on these plans and starting to implement positive changes.

-The Respiratory Champions will each be provided with a grant for a 12 month fixed contract so that they can work one day a week in this important role.
+The Respiratory Champions have each been provided with a grant for a 12 month fixed contract so that they can work one day a week in this important role.
 The project is funded by a grant from AstraZeneca, however A+LUK has full operational control.

 A+LUK aims to attract additional funding in future years, and should the pilot be a success, we aim to expand the scheme and work with a larger number of ICS'/Health Boards.

-To do this the Respiratory Champions will be working directly with healthcare professional across the system and local NHS leadership and management to shine a light on respiratory conditions and services in that area.
+Respiratory champions work directly with healthcare professionals (HCPs) across the system and with local NHS leadership and management to shine a light on respiratory conditions and services in that area.
+The Champions play a pivotal role delivering improvements to people with lung conditions.

 Samantha Hayes – Consultant Respiratory Physiotherapist for Cheshire and Merseyside ICS